objcio/articles/2014-08-11-bad-testing-practices.md

 - We didn't change the external behavior of the code.
 Bad, we got false negatives.
 This is where most of the trouble is.

 We want our tests to aid in the processes described above.
-So let's see some DOs and DON'Ts that will help make our tests more cooperative.
+So let's see some specific tips that will help make our tests more cooperative.

 ## Good Practices 101

 Before jumping into how _not_ to write your tests, I'd like to go over a few good practices really quick.
 There are five basic rules that every test should obey to be considered a good—or even a _valid_—test.
 There is a mnemonic for these five rules: F.I.R.S.T.

 Tests should be:

-- **F**ast—so we can execute them often.
+- **F**ast—tests should be able to be executed often.
-- **I**solated—one test cannot depend on external factors or on the result of another test.
+- **I**solated—tests on their own cannot depend on external factors or on the result of another test.
 - **R**epeatable—tests should have the same result every time we run them.
-- **S**elf-verifying—tests should include assertions.
-No human intervention needed.
+- **S**elf-verifying—tests should include assertions; no human intervention needed.
 - **T**imely—tests should be written along with the production code.

-To find out more about this set of rules, you can read [this article](http://pragprog.com/magazines/2012-01/unit-tests-are-first) by Tim Ottinger, and Jeff Langr.
+To find out more about this set of rules, you can read [this article](http://pragprog.com/magazines/2012-01/unit-tests-are-first) by Tim Ottinger and Jeff Langr.

 ## Bad Practices